heatmiser/rhel-soe-firstlight/roles/cp_fix_mgmt/README.md

 # CP Fix Mgmt Role

-This will fix the checkpoint device for the Security Automation Workshop.
+This will fix the checkpoint device for the Security Automation scenario.